 Actually, this is why hiking all the way to the top is recommended, though it is entirely feasible to walk a bit down from the top – the best viewpoints of the valley below are, quite unsurprising, at the very top.

 There used to be quite a famous panorama platform at the very top as well.
-The platform is still there, but ever since 2016 it’s been closed for tourist as the rock below appears to be unstable.
+The platform is still there, but ever since 2016 it’s been closed for tourists as the rock below appears to be unstable.
 There are plans to build a new platform, but construction will probably start no earlier than 2022.
 In all earnest, the view is almost as good from 10 meters back, so it’s no big worry.

 Definitely consider walking a bit in the other direction as well.
 You will be able to see the iconic panorama from another cliffside platform a bit farther back, quite close to the restaurant.
 This is the only part of the Bastei that is a bit scary, but as there are railings everywhere, you shouldn’t worry.
-Germans take safety very, very serious.
+Germans take safety very, very seriously.

 And talking about the restaurant.
 You should definitely consider eating there.
 The view from the main dining hall is nothing short of stunning.
-Actually, I’d be hard pressed to name 5 restaurants on this planet with a better view.
+Actually, I’d be hard-pressed to name 5 restaurants on this planet with a better view.
 They serve quite authentic Saxon food.